-In boreal winter, there is a see-saw pattern visible in the 2 year SLP response with an increased low decreased pressure over Greenland and a decreased low an increase in pressure over Northern Europe, corresponding to the seesaw winter temperature pattern observed between Greenland and Scandinavia, as described by Van Loon and Rogers (1978).
-The Next, the hemispheric changes in boreal winter reflects reflect a positive Arctic Oscillation pattern, as described by Thompson and Wallace (1998), and typically observed after volcanic eruptions (Robock and Mao, 1992; Stenchikov et al., 2006).

-After the volcanic eruptions, the climatological high pressure center over the Atlantic in the mid-latitudes gets more confined, which leads to the surface climate patterns with a separation at ~45°N. From Fig. 3, the 2m air temperature, precipitation and SLP anomalies do not show a clear positive NAO phase for the first two years after the four large eruptions, but from Figure A4 can be seen that the ensemble simulates a positive NAO response in the first year after three of the four large eruptions.
+In boreal winter, there is a see-saw pattern visible in the 2 year SLP response with an increased low pressure over Greenland and a decreased low pressure over Northern Europe, corresponding to the seesaw winter temperature pattern between Greenland and Scandinavia, as described by Van Loon and Rogers (1978).
+The changes in boreal winter reflects a positive Arctic Oscillation pattern, as described by Thompson and Wallace (1998), and typically observed after volcanic eruptions (Robock and Mao, 1992; Stenchikov et al., 2006).
+After the volcanic eruptions, the climatological high pressure center over the Atlantic in the mid-latitudes gets more confined, which leads to the surface climate patterns with a separation at ~45°N. From Fig. 3, the 2m air temperature, precipitation and SLP anomalies do not show a clear positive NAO phase for the first two years after the four large eruptions.
 There is a very small, non-significant warming over western Scandinavia and northwest Siberia in the DJF 2m air temperature anomaly, hinting towards a regional surface winter warming.
 We have a mean of 12 ensembles, 4 eruptions, and a mix of tropical and extratropical eruptions, which could dampen the signal.
-When analyzing only the first boreal winter after the eruptions we get a positive NAO response for 3 of the 4 large eruptions (Figure A4). ?
-Bittner et al. (2016a) analyzed a 100 member ensemble to study the polar vortex and NAO response after volcanic eruptions in the tropics, and they concluded that for large eruptions (KrakatauKrakatoa/Pinatubo size) at least 15 ensemble members are necessary to get a significant response on the polar vortex.
+When analyzing only the first boreal winter after the eruptions we get a positive NAO response for 3 of the 4 large eruptions (Figure A2).
+Bittner et al. (2016) analyzed a 100 member ensemble to study the polar vortex and NAO response after volcanic eruptions, and they concluded that for large eruptions (Krakatau/Pinatubo size) at least 15 ensemble members are necessary to get a significant response on the polar vortex.